LANL-Bioinformatics/KWAGE/README.md

 make
 make install
 ```
-9. Run the vdb configuration tool: `$HOME/SRA/bin/vdb-config --interactive`.
+11. Run the vdb configuration tool: `$HOME/SRA/bin/vdb-config --interactive`.
+	- Select the `[X] report cloud instance identity` option
+	- At this time, do *not* select the `[ ] accept charges for AWS`.
+	- Select `Save`
+	- Select `Exit`

 The options you select here will depend on your local compute environment (e.g. cloud vs local).

 ### Step 2: Edit the BIGSI++ Makefile
 After the three separate NCBI software packages have been downloaded and compiled, you will need to edit the BIGSI++ Makefile to specify the locations of both the include and library directories for the ncbi-vdb and ngs packages.